This blog post was originally published on 09 January 2020.

 If you need to change your moderation method please amend your entries using the same method (EDI or Interchange) as you submitted your original entries.
 If you need any advice with this please call us before amending your entry on 02476 851509.
 You can also find more information about making entries for Cambridge Nationals in our helpful guide.

-We are also running a number of online training courses for Cambridge Nationals in January, February and March 2020.
-The sessions are free and provide live, interactive training which focuses on the administration essentials of Cambridge National qualifications and will give you an opportunity to ask any questions you might about the moderation process for Creative iMedia.
+We are running monthly webinars for Cambridge Nationals throughout the 2020/21 academic year.
+These sessions are free and provide live, interactive training which focuses on the admin essentials of Cambridge National qualifications and will give you an opportunity to ask any questions you might have about the moderation process for Creative iMedia.
 I hope to see you there!

 Rachel Smith - Customer Support Manager

 Rachel is Customer Support Manager for County Durham, East Riding of Yorkshire, North Yorkshire, Northumberland, Rutland, South Yorkshire, Tyne and Wear and West Yorkshire.
-The Customer Support Team provides support, training and guidance for centres administering OCR qualifications.
-Rachel has enjoyed her time over the past 4 years as a Customer Support Manager because the roles enables her to provide support, information and resources about our qualifications.
+The customer support team provides support, training and guidance for centres administering OCR qualifications.
+Rachel has enjoyed her time over the past 4 years as a customer support manager because the role enables her to provide support, information and resources about our qualifications.